-1.1 Who we are
+1.1 Who we are?

 RESOURCES Merseyside 2011-2041 is the revised Joint Recycling and Waste Management Strategy for Merseyside (JRWMS).
-It has been developed by the Merseyside authorities consisting of:
+It has been developed by the Merseyside authorities1 consisting of:

-- Merseyside Recyling and Waste Authority (formerly the Merseyside Waste Disposal Authority); - · Knowsley Metropolitan Borough Council; - Liverpool City Council; - Sefton Metropolitan Borough Council; - St Helens Metropolitan Borough Council; and - Wirral Metropolitan Borough Council in consultation with residents, elected members and other stakeholders and interested organisations.
+- Merseyside Waste Disposal Authority;

+- Knowsley Metropolitan Borough Council;

+- Liverpool City Council;

+- Sefton Metropolitan Borough Council;

+- St Helens Metropolitan Borough Council; and

+- Wirral Metropolitan Borough Council.

+in consultation with residents, elected members and other stakeholders and interested organisations.

-The Merseyside authorities together with Halton Borough Council form the Merseyside and Halton Waste Partnership (MHWP) and have the responsibility for managing the Local Authority Collected Municipal Waste (LACMW) across the Liverpool City Region.
+The Merseyside authorities together with Halton Borough Council form the Merseyside and Halton Waste Partnership (MHWP)2 and have the responsibility for managing the Local Authority Collected Municipal Waste (LACMW) across the Liverpool City Region.
 (See Figure 1 overleaf).
-All the data and information in this
+All the data3 and information in this Strategy specifically relates to the Merseyside members of the Partnership except where specified.